Digital documentation on the construction site: No more paper chaos

 02/18/2026

-Missing materials on construction sites cost German trades businesses an average of €1,800 per incident.
-Kibi Connect from Weslink GmbH consolidates material reports, photos, and tasks on a single platform—designed specifically for non-desk workers.
+Missing materials on construction sites slow down trades businesses and lead to costly reorders.
+Kibi Connect consolidates material reports, photos, and tasks on a single platform—designed specifically for non-desk workers.

 02/06/2026

-Outdated construction plans cause annual rework costs of €11 billion in Germany, according to DIHK.
+Outdated blueprints are among the costliest sources of errors in the construction trade.
 Discover how digital document management with Kibi Connect solves this problem.